mrgalopes/mrgalopes/README.md

-## 👋 Hi, I’m Gabriel!
+## 👋 Hello there!
+Great to see you!

-I'm an engineering student at University of São Paulo, Brazil 🇧🇷.
+I'm Gabriel, an engineer from Brazil 🇧🇷.

-I also did a Double Degree mobility program at Politecnico di Torino, Italy 🇮🇹.
+I studied Mechatronics at the University of São Paulo, and did a Master of Science degree in Computer Engineering in my mobility program at Politecnico di Torino, in Italy 🇮🇹.

-- 👀 Interested in robotics, automatic control, web development and programming in general
+Currently working @ [N&DC Systems Integrator](https://ndc.com.br) as a Software Developer and Observability Technical Specialist.
+My profile there is [gabriel-ndc](https://github.com/gabriel-ndc).

-- 🌱 Currently learning Elixir, Rust, React and French
+- 👀 Interested in robotics, automatic control, web development, observability, and programming in general
-- 🔮 Looking forward to learning Kubernetes and more about Kotlin in the future
+- 🌱 Currently learning Computer Graphics, Rust and Spanish

-### Get in touch:
+### You can find me at:

 <a href="https://www.linkedin.com/in/gabriel-l-rodrigues/"><img src="https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white"></a>